Oil Drops as U.S. Inventories Build Up

 ADVERTISEMENT

-OPEC and some major producers outside the cartel, including Russia, first agreed late last year to cap their production at around 1.8 million barrels a day lower than peak October 2016 levels, with the aim of alleviating global oversupply and boosting prices.
+OPEC, along with several other major producers including Russia, first agreed a year ago to reduce production by 1.8 million barrels a day from peak October 2016 levels, with the aim of alleviating global oversupply and boosting prices.

-OPEC and other deal participants are set to convene in nearly two weeks in Vienna to assess the progress of the deal and debate a possible extension through the end of next year after the deal expires in March.
+The deal participants are set to convene in Vienna on Nov.
+30 to assess the progress of the deal and debate the possibility of an extension.
+Traders said the rise in oil prices likely already reflects the belief that OPEC will take further action to curb supply at the meeting.

-Also on Tuesday, the International Energy Agency cut its global oil demand forecast for this year and next by 100,000 barrels a day.
+Demand prospects have also dimmed this week, further weighing on the market.
+On Tuesday, the International Energy Agency cut its global oil demand forecast for both 2017 and 2018 by 100,000 barrels a day.
 The agency now expects demand to grow by 1.5 million barrels a day this year and 1.3 million barrels a day next year.

-Weaker seasonal demand should take a toll on oil prices as well, said Michael Loewen, a strategist at Scotiabank, who sees oil prices retreating back toward $50 a barrel.
+Weaker seasonal demand should take a toll on oil prices, pushing the U.S. market back toward $50 a barrel, said Michael Loewen, a strategist at Scotiabank.
+This "is likely to once again result in builds in broader petroleum inventories," Mr. Loewen wrote on Tuesday.

 The EIA reported that gasoline stockpiles unexpectedly rose by 900,000 barrels last week, and distillate inventories fell by 800,000, more than analysts had predicted.